dat-ecosystem-archive/docs/papers/dat-paper.md

 WebTorrent implements the BitTorrent protocol in JavaScript using WebRTC as the transport.
 This includes the BitTorrent block exchange protocol as well as the tracker protocol implemented in a way that can enable hybrid nodes, talking simultaneously to both BitTorrent and WebTorrent swarms (if a client is capable of making both UDP sockets as well as WebRTC sockets, such as Node.js).
 Trackers are exposed to web clients over HTTP or WebSockets.

-## 2.7 InterPlanetary File System
+## 2.7 Inter-Planetary File System

-IPFS also builds on many of the concepts from this section and presents a new platform similar in scope to the Web that has content integrity, peer to peer file sharing, version history and data permanence baked in as a sort of upgrade to the current Web.
-Whereas Dat is one application of these ideas that is specifically focused on sharing datasets but is agnostic to what platform it is built on, IPFS goes lower level and abstracts network protocols and naming systems so that any application built on the Web can alternatively be built on IPFS to inherit it's properties, as long as their hyperlinks can be expressed as content addressed addresses to the IPFS global Merkle DAG.
-The research behind IPFS has coalesced many of these ideas into a more accessible format and we look forward to being able to run the Dat protocol on top of the IPFS web platform.
+IPFS also builds on many of the concepts from this section and presents a new platform similar in scope to the Web that has content integrity, peer to peer file sharing, and data permanence baked in to their protocols.
+Whereas Dat is one application of these ideas that is specifically focused on sharing version controlled datasets but is agnostic to what platform it is built on, IPFS goes lower level and abstracts network protocols and naming systems so that any application built on the Web can alternatively be built on IPFS to inherit it's properties, as long as their hyperlinks can be expressed as content addressed addresses to the IPFS global Merkle DAG.
+The research and implementations behind IPFS have coalesced many of these ideas into a more accessible format.

+## 2.8 Certificate Transparency/Digital Registers

+The UK Government Digital Service have developed the concept of a register which they define as a digital public ledger you can trust.
+In the UK government registers are beginning to be piloted as a way to expose essential open data sets in a way where consumers can verify the data has not been tampered with, and allows the data publishers to update their data sets over time.

+The design of registers was inspired by the infrastructure backing the Certificate Transparency project, initated at Google, which provides a service on top of SSL certificates that enables service providers to write certificates to a distributed public ledger.
+Anyone client or service provider can verify if a certificate they received is in the ledger, which protects against so called "rogue certificates".

 # 3. Design

 Dat is a file sharing protocol that does not assume a dataset is static or that the entire dataset will be downloaded.
 The protocol is agnostic to the underlying transport e.g. you could implement Dat over carrier pigeon.
 The key properties of the Dat design are explained in this section.

-- 1. **Mirroring** - All participants in the network simultaneously share and consume data.
+- 1. **Mirroring** - Any participant in the network can simultaneously share and consume data.
 - 2. **Content Integrity** - Data and publisher integrity is verified through use of signed hashes of the content.
 - 3. **Parallel Replication** - Subsets of the data can be accessed from multiple peers simultaneously, improving transfer speeds.
-- 4. **Streaming Updates** - Datasets can be updated and distributed in real time to downstream peers.
+- 4. **Streaming Updates** - Datasets can be updated and distributed in real time to other peers.
-- 5. **Private Metadata** - Dat employs a capability system whereby anyone with a Dat link can connect to the swarm, but the link itself is a secure hash that is difficult to guess.
+- 5. **End To End Encryption** - Dat employs a capability system whereby anyone with a Dat link can connect to the swarm, but the link itself is a secure hash that is difficult to guess.

 ## 3.1 Mirroring